Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

 There is no denying that a dog with floppy ears is adorable and desirable.
 It makes them look even more cuddly and approachable.
-All the dogs on our list share an amiable nature, making them friendly as they seem.
-If the rest of their personality traits fit your lifestyle, perhaps It’s time you start considering making one of these sweet pooches a member of the family.
+All the dogs on our list share an amiable nature, making them as friendly as they seem.
+If the rest of their personality traits fit your lifestyle, perhaps it’s time you consider making one of these sweet pups a member of the family.

 Featured Image Credit: Bill Anastasiou, Shutterstock